MichaelCurrin/learn-to-code/README.md

 Released under [MIT](/LICENSE).

-- Freely use and modify.
+- Use and modify the content.
+- Ideally add back to the original repo from your fork.
-- Give credit.
-The original license must be included in your project.
+- The original license must be included in your project.
-- Please link back to the original repo if use any content.
+- Please link back to the original repo if you use any content.